VayunAgrawal/DS4_I2C_CONTROL/README.md

    * RX on host controller --> ->RX on Arduino
    * RESET pin on Arduino --> GND on Arduino (this is to bypass the Arduino's internal UART chip so we're talking directly to the host controller)

-## Instructions for UART configuraiton e.g. to turn off Serial mode on the host controller:
+## Instructions for UART configuration e.g. to turn off Serial mode or amend I2C address on the host controller:
    1. Remove the bluetooth dongle from the host controller
    2. Open up the Serial Monitor in the Arduino IDE and set the line mode to "Carriage return" and the baud rate to whatever rate the Arduino was using (recommend 115200).
    3. Enter the command HELP in the command line and click Send.